blockdeep/libro/src/critical/Use_Appropriate_Origin_Checks.md

 ## Description

-Leaving extrinsics open to all users without proper origin checks can allow unauthorized actions, potentially compromising security and functionality.
+Leaving critical or privileged extrinsics without proper origin checks can allow unauthorized actions, potentially compromising security and functionality.
 Critical operations must enforce strict access control to ensure that only authorized users or roles can execute them.

 ## What should be avoided